 The skin is especially susceptible to sun damage since it covers the entire surface of the body; it is the first organ to come in direct contact with UV rays.
 We once thought that most sun damage occurred before age 18, and that this early damage triggered most of the genetic changes that later led to skin precancers and cancers.
-That left some older people thinking, “The damage is done, and there’s nothing I can do about it.”
-However, subsequent research showed that we continue to have substantial UV exposure as long as we live; the majority of exposure occurs after age 40.
-This later exposure is often what kicks on skin cancers, so sun protection remains vital throughout our lives.
+That left some older people thinking, “The damage is done; there’s nothing I can do about it.”
+However, subsequent research has shown that we continue to experience substantial UV exposure as long as we live; the majority of exposure occurs after age 40.
+This later exposure is often what kicks in to contribute to skin cancers, so sun protection remains vital throughout our lives.

 Since we know that UV exposure is its primary cause, skin cancer is almost entirely preventable.
-Fortunately for older people, prevention is not that big a burden.
-It just takes some consistent precaution.
-It’s pretty much a three-pronged program: 1) stay out of tanning beds, 2) use effective sun protection, and 3) check your skin.
-The first part is exceedingly easy: simply never climb into a tanning bed; more people develop skin cancer because of UV tanning than develop lung cancer because of smoking.
+Fortunately for older people, prevention is not a huge burden.
+It just takes consistency.
+Think of it as a three-pronged program: 1) stay out of tanning beds, 2) use effective sun protection, and 3) check your skin.
+The first part is exceedingly easy: simply never climb into a tanning bed.
+More people develop skin cancer because of UV tanning than develop lung cancer because of smoking.

-Proper sun protection starts with timing: The hours between 10 AM and 4 PM are typically the most UV-intense, so plan outside adventures for early morning or late afternoon.
-When you do go outside, seek shade from the direct sun and wear sun-safe clothing, including a long-sleeved shirt and long pants made of densely woven materials, a widebrimmed hat and UV-filtering sunglasses.
-Use an SPF 15 or higher broad-spectrum sunscreen (SPF 30+, water-resistant sunscreen for extended or intense outdoor exposures such as on the golf course) and reapply at least every two hours or immediately after swimming or heavy sweating.
+Proper sun protection starts with timing: the hours between 10 AM and 4 PM are typically the most UV-intense, so plan outside adventures for early morning or late afternoon.
+When you do go outside, seek shade from the direct sunlight and wear sun-safe clothing, including a long-sleeved shirt and long pants made of densely woven materials, a hat with a wide brim and UV-blocking sunglasses.
+Use an SPF 15 or higher broad-spectrum sunscreen (SPF 30+, water-resistant sunscreen for extended or intense outdoor exposure such as on the golf course) and reapply at least every two hours or immediately after swimming or heavy sweating.

 Finally, along with protecting your skin, watch for suspicious growths.
 The Skin Cancer Foundation recommends head-to-toe self-examination once a month and an annual visit to a dermatologist for a professional total-body exam.
 This will give you the best chance of discovering skin cancer at an early, easily treatable stage.
-Be alert to any growth with an irregular border, multiple colors and increased size or any other notable change.
+As a rule of thumb, look out for anything new, changing or unusual.
+Pay attention to any growth with an irregular border, multiple colors and increased size or any other notable change.
 Persistent pain, irritation, itching, bleeding or crusting at any skin site should also be brought to your dermatologist’s attention, as well as any new lesion appearing after age 40.

-The dermatologist can also partially repair some of your lifelong sun damage, using techniques such as lasers and photodynamic therapy, dermabrasion and topical medications like retinoids, helping to rejuvenate your skin while also removing precancerous lesions, thereby reducing your risk of skin cancer.
+If you’re concerned about the sun damage you’ve accumulated, a dermatologist can help repair some of it, using techniques such as lasers and photodynamic therapy, dermabrasion and topical medications like retinoids.
+These treatments help to rejuvenate your skin while also removing precancerous lesions, thereby reducing your risk of skin cancer.

 You’ve probably heard more than one older person say something like, “When I was young, no one used sunscreen.
 It’s too late to change the past, so if I get skin cancer, I get it.”
 You now know that’s not true; it’s never too late to reduce your skin cancer risk.

 Follow our advice, and you will vastly improve your chances of avoiding skin cancer or catching it when it is easily treatable.
 I also want to emphasize the importance of overall health.
-Well-balanced nutrition, good sleep and UV protection, for example, help keep your immune system strong so that you can better fight off skin diseases.
+Well-balanced nutrition and good habits, for example, help keep your immune system strong so that you can better fight off skin diseases.
 Also, dangerous habits like smoking, excessive alcohol consumption and drug dependency all contribute to dermatological issues.
 The bad effects of bad habits add up, increasing your chance of any and all diseases, including skin cancers.
 So take care of yourself.

 About the Expert: